 3) We can help children heal from this sense of broken connection by listening to them and understanding their emotional expression is part of a natural recovery process.
 Listening is the cornerstone of this approach.
 Hand in Hand offers four listening tools that parents can use to listen to their children with love and attention so the children have a chance to cry, have a tantrum, and laugh when life becomes too overwhelming.
 These listening tools help children reconnect with their parents and heal from hurt.
 Our experience as well as the science tells us that having a chance to release tensions in these ways allow children to once again engage flexibly and lovingly with people around them.

 4) In order for parents to listen well to children on a regular basis, they need to be listened to regularly themselves.
 Hand in Hand offers two listening tools that parents can use to build support for themselves so they can replenish their energies and do the important emotional work of parenting.

 For more information about this approach, read the article Partnering with Your Child by Patty Wipfler.

 How will I be able to use the Hand in Hand Parenting Listening Tools in my professional practice?
 What implications can this class have on my practice?

 The Hand in Hand Parenting approach is both concrete and profound.
 The six Listening Tools we teach can provide immediate support and relief to overwhelmed parents as well as offer the possibility of long-term transformation, depending on what people are ready for and open to.
 You will feel confident in adding these tools alongside other approaches you may use to work with adult and child clients.
-Because Hand in Hand Parenting is a non-judgmental, respectful, and strength-based approach to parenting, your clients will find themselves feeling deeply respected and accepted by you, which will in turn inspire them to make the changes necessary to move forward in their lives.
+Because the Hand in Hand Parenting approach is a non-judgmental, respectful, and strength-based approach to parenting, your clients will find themselves feeling deeply respected and accepted by you, which will in turn inspire them to make the changes necessary to move forward in their lives.